Ahmed Ressam: Appeals and resentencings

 In January 2007, a divided panel of the United States Court of Appeals for the Ninth Circuit in Seattle reversed Ressam's conviction on the count of carrying an explosive "during the commission of" the felony of making a false statement to a US customs official.
 The Ninth Circuit read the word "during" to require that the explosive be carried "in relation to" the underlying felony, and found that this requirement was not met.
 The Supreme Court of the United States reversed the Ninth Circuit in an 8–1 decision in May 2008.
 It held that "during" only meant a "temporal link", and restored the original conviction.
 The case went back to the district court for resentencing, where Judge Coughenour again sentenced Ressam to 22 years in prison.

 On February 2, 2010, the Ninth Circuit Court of Appeals ruled that Ressam's 22-year sentence was too lenient, and did not fit in the then-mandatory sentencing guidelines, which indicated he should have received at least 65 years, and up to 130 years, in prison.
 Finding that the trial court judge's "views appear too entrenched to allow for the appearance of fairness on remand," the appellate court ordered that Ressam be re-sentenced by a different district court judge from the one who had handed down the original sentence.
 An 11-judge en banc panel of the Ninth Circuit reheard the case.
 The en banc panel agreed that the 22-year sentence was unreasonable, but sent the case back to Judge Coughenour for resentencing.

 In October 2012, Coughenour resentenced Ressam to 37 years' imprisonment.
-Ressam is serving his sentence at ADX Florence, a maximum security prison in Colorado.
+Ressam served his sentence at ADX Florence, the federal Supermax prison, following his first sentencing.
+In September 2023, Ressam was transferred to USP Florence High.